jupyter/nbconvert/docs/source/development_release.rst

 Release the new version
 -----------------------

-Push directly on master, including --tags separately
+Push directly on main, including --tags separately

     .. code:: bash